Queen regnant: History

 The oldest attested queen regnant was the Pharaoh Sobekneferu from the 18th/17th century BC.

 In ancient Africa, ancient Persia, Asian and Pacific cultures, and in some European countries, female monarchs have been given the title king or its equivalent, such as pharaoh, when gender is irrelevant to the office, or else have used the masculine form of the word in languages that have grammatical gender as a way to classify nouns.
 The Roman Empress Irene of Athens sometimes titled herself basileus (βασιλεύς), 'emperor', rather than basilissa (βασίλισσα), 'empress', and Mary of Hungary was crowned as Rex Hungariae, King of Hungary in 1382.

 Among the Davidic Monarchs of the Kingdom of Judah, there is mentioned a single queen regnant, Athaliah, though the Hebrew Bible regards her negatively as a usurper.
 The much later Hasmonean Queen Salome Alexandra (Shlom Tzion) was highly popular.

 Accession of a queen regnant occurs as a nation's order of succession permits.
 Methods of succession to kingdoms, tribal chiefships, and such include nomination (the reigning monarch or a council names an heir), primogeniture (in which the children of a monarch or chief have preference in order of birth from eldest to youngest), and ultimogeniture (in which the children have preference in the reverse order of birth from youngest to eldest).
 The scope of succession may be matrilineal, patrilineal, or both; or, rarely, open to general election when necessary.
 The right of succession may be open to men and women, or limited to men only or to women only.

 The most typical succession in European monarchies from the Late Middle Ages until the late 20th century was male-preference primogeniture: the order of succession ranked the sons of the monarch in order of their birth, followed by the daughters.
 Historically, many realms like France and the Holy Roman Empire forbade succession by women or through a female line in accordance with the Salic law, and nine countries still do, such countries being Japan, Morocco, Jordan, Saudi Arabia, Bahrain, Brunei, Liechtenstein, Bhutan.
 No queen regnant ever ruled France, for example.
+However, as exceptions, there were female sovereigns in French history—as princes étrangers—and in German history—as princess-abbesses.
 Only one woman, Maria Theresa of Austria, ruled Austria.
 As noted in the list below of widely-known ruling queens, many reigned in European monarchies.